 - Perishing Alt-Rock Voice: Trope Codifier with Jim's breathy, sleepy voice.

-- Shoegazing: Ur-Example with its combination of dense walls of guitar noise, foggy atmospheres, and pop melodies.
+- Shoegazing: Ur-Example with its combination of dense walls of guitar noise, foggy atmospheres, low-key vocals, and pop melodies.

 - Standard Snippet: The distinct "dum du dum tsch" drum beat that kicks off "Just Like Honey" was originally a Shout-Out to The Ronettes' "Be My Baby," but has since been used by just about every indie rock band.